 This page describes the application process and required materials for the Foundation Trust Small Gift Program.
 If you are interested in a larger Partnership Grant, please click here.

 The intent of the Letter of Inquiry (LOI) is to introduce us to your programming or services and to explain how a Small Gift from the Foundation Trust will meaningfully impact your ability to perform--either to support current programming or carry out a special project of importance to this work.
-The LOI is the competitive portion of the Foundation Trust funding application process.
+The LOI is the only competitive portion of the Foundation Trust funding application process.

-Your LOI will be reviewed by committee and rated based on a combination of factors:
+Your request will be considered based on a combination of factors: